seveas/goblet/docs/install.rst

 Non-python dependencies
 -----------------------
-The only non-python dependencies are xz and git.
+The only non-python dependencies are xz, git and groff.
 Goblet does require a patched git though.
 If you do not use the packages I provide, please build your own git with Jeff King's blame-tree patches applied.
 You can find these, rebased against the latest git version, as the last four patches on `my git clone`_

 Python dependencies
 -------------------